ldaley/grails-aop-reloading-fix/README.md

     grails install-plugin aop-reloading-fix

+## Version Compatibility

+This plugin should be compatible with all versions from 1.2.0 through to 1.3.5.

+It has been tested on 1.2.0 and 1.3.5.

 ## How it works

 This plugin modifies with way AOP proxies are created in a reloadable environment to make them reload capable.
 It has no effect when running in a non reloadable environment such as production.